-Attachment and the Emergence of the Self
+Attachment and the Influence of the Early Years

 Format: Zoom (via Eventbrite)

 Date: Saturday 8th May 14.00 – 15.30 BST

 IAN & AGIP Members fee £35 (enter members discount code at point of purchase) | Non-members fee: £50

 This Seminar is also Week 8 of our PG Certificate in Attachment Theory.
 Registered PG Cert students will be given a code to access free tickets on the Eventbrite page on the day of the seminar.

 This seminar is also Week 8 of the Post Graduate Certificate in Attachment Theory.
 Registered PG Cert students will receive a unique discount code to gain direct access.*

 Attachment theory provides a solution to one of the major questions concerning development; namely, when and how does the self arise?
 For various reasons, the complex, organized creation we call the self cannot exist at birth.
 However, there is an organization of sufficient complexity that is present in the infant-caregiving environment considered together.
 Attachment research has shown that this organized infant-caregiving relationship accounts for both the emergence of the self and individual variations in the self, as nothing measured in the infant alone can do.
 Data supporting this viewpoint, and its implications, will be presented.